Best eScooters Sharing in Germany

 Best eScooters Sharing in Germany [2026] - Live In Germany

-Germany has over a dozen active e-scooter sharing operators in 2026, with Lime, Tier, and Bolt collectively covering more than 100 cities across the country.
+In 2026, Germany has over a dozen active e-scooter sharing operators, with Lime, Tier, and Bolt collectively covering more than 100 cities across the country.
 Unlock fees typically start at €1, and per-minute rates range from €0.19 to €0.39 depending on the provider and city.
-If you are trying to figure out which service is actually worth using and what it will cost you day to day, you are in the right place.
+According to the Kraftfahrt-Bundesamt (Federal Motor Transport Authority), there were over 400,000 registered e-scooters in Germany by the end of 2024, and that number has kept climbing.
+If you are trying to figure out which service is worth using and what it will actually cost you day to day, this guide is for you.

 best-escooters-in-germany overview